subodhchhabra/2015/content/pages/policies.md

 Participation includes discussions during lectures and labs (for non-extension school students) as well as discussions on Piazza.

+## Grading

+Teaching Fellows will evaluate your work holistically, focussing on the overall quality of the work using the following scale:

+5 Points: Exceptional / above and beyond
+4 Points: Solid / no mistakes (or really minor)
+3 Points: Good / some mistakes
+2 Points: Fair / some major conceptual errors
+1 Point : Poor / did not finish?
+0 Points: Did not participate / did not hand in

+What we are looking for is your understanding of the problem.
+This means that it is very important for you to communicate your understanding.
+Undocumented code often does not very well communicate this.
+Think of your homework as a report to a knowledgable peer.
+Explain your approach and the solution, and your expectations and surprises along the way.

 ## Originality and Plagiarization
 You must do your own work, we have zero-tolerance for plagiarization.